christophrico/Blinkstick-Toys/README.md

 trail behind it.
 For the moment, colors and everything else is hardcoded.
 This will change someday.

+breathing.py - It creates a breathing effect, fading smoothly between two colors.
+A sine wave just wasn't cutting it.
+This fades in quickly, pauses just a tiny bit, then fades out slowly.

 # Requirements

 You need python2 or 3.